Quick Take

 ©rugco/Shutterstock.com

 In addition, they have a hard shell or exoskeleton, which they use for support and protection.
 However, their exoskeletons hinder their growth rate.
-It’s precisely like outgrowing a pair of pants; therefore, crayfish need to shed these shells and grow a new one, which is called molting.
+It’s precisely like outgrowing a pair of pants; therefore, crayfish need to shed their shells and grow a new one, which is called molting.
+Unfortunately, while they are regrowing their exoskeleton, their soft bodies have no protection from potential threats and predators.

 While crayfish species vary in size and appearance, they are generally 3 inches long.
 One of the smallest crawfish is called Cambarellus diminutus, which only measures 0.98 inches long.
 These tiny crustaceans inhabit the southeastern regions of the USA.
-One of the largest species is Astacopsis gouldi, which can grow to 15.7 inches long, and weighs around 8 pounds.
+One of the largest species is Astacopsis gouldi, which can grow to 15.7 inches long and weighs around 8 pounds.

-Crayfish Behavior
+Behavior

 Most crawfish are generally active at night when searching for food.
 So, during the day, they retreat to burrows, under rocks, or hide under debris.
 In addition, these crustaceans are usually very territorial, especially against other members of their species.